-CARCASS BEEF OF MERIT
+CARCASS BEEF OF MERIT Class 20241

-- Each exhibitor will be allowed one (1) market beef (heifer or steer) in the Carcass Beef of Merit class. - Additional animals may be scanned via ultrasound 2. at the exhibitor's expense.
-Those animals will not be eligible for the Carcass Beef of Merit Class. - Placing is determined using ultrasound method.
-3. - 4.
-Results will be released during the Beef Show.
+- Each exhibitor will be allowed at least one (1) market beef (heifer or steer) in the Carcass Beef of Merit class. - 2.
+Additional animals may be scanned via ultrasound at the exhibitor's expense. - 3.
+Placing is determined using ultrasound method. - 4.
+Results will be released during the Beef Show. - 5.
+No Ultrasounding beef will be done at the Fair.
+All beef will be done before fair at Cattlemen's Carcass Challenge.